Southern Railway (UK): Ships

-The Southern inherited a number of ships from its constituent companies, some of which were converted to car ferries when this mode of transport became more common.
+The Southern inherited ships from its constituent companies, some of which were converted to car ferries when this mode of transport became more common.
 Such conversions were needed on the French routes, where holidays by car were beginning to become popular.
 Services to the Channel Islands began in 1924, along with services to Brittany in 1933 and finally Normandy commencing just prior to nationalisation in 1947.